Alexgodwin113/Architect-Copilot-v3.1/README.md

-# [Preview] Sample Chat App with AOAI
+# Create an Architect Copilot with AOAI

-This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
+This repo contains sample code for an architect copilot chatbot application that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)
+- Organisation data such as CMDB data, Application catalog information and Business Standards.
-- To use Azure OpenAI on your data, one of the following data sources:
+- To use Azure OpenAI on your organisation data, one of the following data sources:
   - Azure AI Search Index
   - Azure CosmosDB Mongo vCore vector index
   - Elasticsearch index (preview)